CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 ## Task 3: Test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM

 In this task, you'll test the newly created inbound NSG rule to confirm that you can establish a remote desktop (RDP) connection to the VM.
-Once inside the VM you'll work check outbound connectivity to the internet from the VM.
+Once inside the VM you'll work to check outbound connectivity to the internet from the VM.

-1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.If you previously closed the browser tab,
+1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.
+If you previously closed the browser tab,

 1. select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**.